-Also, I find it really helpful to make sure I list the names of less familiar people in my collection – like your “cousin Eddie” that made his presence known just a couple times over a twenty year span.
+Also, I find it really helpful to make sure I list the names of less familiar people in my collection – like your “cousin Eddie” that made his presence known just a couple of times over a twenty-year span.
 And if I have too many “unfamiliar” people in a picture, I try to just list the people that mean something to the family – the ones I might actually do a search for someday.

 5. Don’t Guess With Anything

-Like in part 1 when adding the shoot date, it’s very important you don’t guess with any piece of information.
+Like in Part 1, when adding the shoot date, it’s very important you don’t guess with any piece of information.
 If you aren’t 100% sure that this is your cousin “Rita Mae Lynn” in the photo, don’t type in that it is.

-Like using “x's” with the date field, there is a way around this problem.
-I use a “?” next to names and keywords when I'm not absolutely positive of someone or something.
+Like using “x’s” with the date field, there is a way around this problem.
+I use a “?” next to names and keywords when I’m not absolutely positive about someone or something.
 For example:

 “196x-10-31 Alices Halloween Party – Houston TX – Randy Tom?
 Mark”